Faricimab

 In TENAYA and LUCERNE, objective, pre-specified visual and anatomic criteria, as well as treating physician clinical assessment, were used to guide treatment decisions at the disease activity assessment time points (week 20 and week 24).

-Reductions in mean central subfield thickness (CST) were observed from baseline through to week 48 with faricimab, and were comparable to those observed with aflibercept.
-The mean CST reduction from baseline through the primary endpoint visits (averaged at weeks 40-48) was -137 µm and -137 µm for faricimab dosed up to every 16 weeks (Q16W) versus -129 µm and -131 µm with aflibercept, in TENAYA and LUCERNE, respectively.
+The mean central subfield thickness (CST) reduction from baseline at the primary endpoint visits (averaged at weeks 40-48) was comparable to those observed with aflibercept, with -137 μm and -137 μm in patients treated with faricimab dosed up to every 16 weeks (Q16W) as compared to -129 μm and -131 μm with aflibercept, in TENAYA and LUCERNE, respectively.
+These mean CST reductions were maintained through year 2.

-At week 48, in both studies there was a comparable effect of faricimab and aflibercept on the reduction of IRF, SRF, and pigment epithelial detachment (PED).
+At week 48, in both studies there was a comparable effect of faricimab and aflibercept on the reduction of intraretinal fluid (IRF), subretinal fluid (SRF), and PED.
+These effects in IRF, SRF, and PED were maintained at year 2.
 There were also comparable changes in total CNV lesion area and reductions in CNV leakage area from baseline for patients in the faricimab and aflibercept treatment arms.

 DME